analogdevicesinc/ai8x-synthesis/README.md

 * The default compiler optimization level is `-O2`, and incorrect code may be generated under rare circumstances.
 Lower the optimization level in the generated `Makefile` to `-O1`, clean (`make distclean && make clean`) and rebuild the project (`make`).
 If this solves the problem, one of the possible reasons is that code is missing the `volatile`  keyword for certain variables.
   To permanently adjust the default compiler optimization level, modify `MXC_OPTIMIZE_CFLAGS` in  `assets/embedded-ai85/templateMakefile` for Arm code and  `assets/embedded-riscv-ai85/templateMakefile.RISCV` for RISC-V code.

 * `--stop-after N` where `N` is a layer number may help finding the problematic layer by terminating the network early without having to retrain and without having to change the weight input file.
-Note that this may also require `--max-checklines` as [described above](#Handling Linker Flash Section Overflows) since intermediate outputs tend to be large.
+Note that this may also require `--max-checklines` as [described above](#Handling Linker Flash Section Overflows) since intermediate outputs tend to be large, and additionally `--no-unload` to suppress generation of the `cnn_unload()` function.

 * `--no-bias LIST` where `LIST` is a comma-separated list of layers (e.g., `0,1,2,3`) can rule out problems due to the bias.
 This option zeros out the bias for the given layers without having to remove bias values from the weight input file.

 * `--ignore-streaming` ignores all `streaming` statements in the YAML file.
-Note that this typically only works when the sample input is replaced with a different, lower-dimension sample input (for example, use 3×32×32 instead of 3×128×128).
+Note that this typically only works when the sample input is replaced with a different, lower-dimension sample input (for example, use 3×32×32 instead of 3×128×128), and does not support fully connected layers without retraining (use `--stop-after` to remove final layers).
+Ensure that the network (or partial network when using `--stop-after`) does not produce all-zero intermediate data or final outputs when using reduced-dimension inputs.
+The log file (`log.txt` by default) will contain the necessary information.